 If you want to master Borderline Personality Disorder (BPD), then you need to come to grips with some of the facts about your neurology and development.
 You are malfunctioning in specific ways because you probably have specific neurological vulnerabilities and sensitivities you do not understand, and have perhaps never understood.

-There is a good chance your brain development may have been impacted somewhere along the line as a result of certain environmental conditions or traumatic experiences.
+There is a good chance your brain development may have been impacted somewhere along the line as a result of specific environmental conditions or traumatic experiences.
 Many of those who suffer from BPD, in fact, have both neurological vulnerabilities and traumatic life experiences that have influenced their brain development.

-In short, a person with BPD very often can’t tell the difference between real versus perceived danger and simply opts to believe the danger is real most of the time, and then reacts accordingly.
-BPD interactions with people and the world can therefore occur in very misguided and distorted ways, subsequently making for lots of confusion, drama, heartache and disappointment.
+In short, a person with BPD very often can’t tell the difference between real versus perceived danger and opts merely to believe the threat is real most of the time, and then reacts accordingly.
+BPD interactions with people and the world can, therefore, occur in very misguided and distorted ways, subsequently making for lots of confusion, drama, heartache and disappointment.

 My own experience with Borderline Personality Disorder was strongly linked with believing I was threatened when I wasn’t, especially in relationships with female partners.
 I had anxiety in other situations outside of relationships as well, but not as potently.

 The types of situations that resulted in feeling the most threatened (most anxious) were the ones in which I believed I was being rejected, devalued, guilted, shamed, or abandoned.
 The situations experienced combined with my skewed perceptions and worry thoughts often resulted in a toxic blend of the feelings just mentioned.
-And when you haven’t learned how to tolerate and process thoughts and feelings like these, you are almost guaranteed to run into serious problems in your behaviour and relationships, and I did.
+And when you haven’t learned how to tolerate and process thoughts and feelings like these, you are almost guaranteed to run into severe problems in your behaviour and relationships, and I did.